Smooth solutions to portfolio liquidation problems under price-sensitive market impact: Introduction

 A general class of Markovian liquidation problems has been solved in Schied~\cite{Schied13} by means of Dawson--Watanabe superprocess.
 This approach avoids the use of HJB equations.
 Instead, it uses a probabilistic verification argument based on log-Laplace functionals of superprocesses that requires sharp upper and lower bounds for the candidate value function.

 This paper establishes existence of a smooth solution to a class of Markovian portfolio liquidation problems.
-While existence of a weak solution to our HJB equation can be inferred from \cite{GraeweHorstQiu13} and existence of optimal liquidation strategies can be inferred from, e.g., \cite{AnkirchnerJeanblancKruse13,GraeweHorstQiu13}, smooth solutions to stochastic portfolio liquidation problems have not yet been established in the literature before.
+While existence of a weakly differentiable solution to our HJB equation can be inferred from \cite{GraeweHorstQiu13} and existence of optimal liquidation strategies can be inferred from, e.g., \cite{AnkirchnerJeanblancKruse14,GraeweHorstQiu13}, smooth solutions to stochastic portfolio liquidation problems have not yet been established in the literature before.
 As in~\cite{Schied13} the key is to know the precise asymptotic behavior of the value function at the terminal time.
-The asymptotic allows us to characterize the HJB equation in terms of a PDE with \textit{finite} terminal value yet singular nonlinearity, for which existence of a unique smooth solution can be proved using standard fix point arguments in a suitable function space.
+The asymptotics allows us to characterize the HJB equation in terms of a PDE with \textit{finite} terminal value yet singular nonlinearity, for which existence of a unique smooth solution can be proved using standard fixed point arguments in a suitable function space.

-As in \cite{GraeweHorstQiu13, HorstNaujokat13, KratzSchoeneborn13} we allow for simultaneous submission of active orders, i.e., orders for immediate execution at the best available price, to a primary venue, and of passive orders, i.e., orders for future execution, into a dark pool.
+As in \cite{GraeweHorstQiu13, HorstNaujokat14, KratzSchoeneborn15} we allow for simultaneous submission of active orders, i.e., orders for immediate execution at the best available price, to a primary venue, and of passive orders, i.e., orders for future execution, into a dark pool.
 Dark pools are alternative trading venues that allow investors to reduce market impact and hence trading costs by submitting liquidity that is shielded from public view.
 Trade execution is uncertain, though, as trades will be settled only if matching liquidity becomes available.

 Active orders incur market impact costs while passive orders incur adverse selection (or ``slippage'') costs.
-Impact, adverse selection and risk costs are driven by a time-homogeneous diffusion process.
-We think of the diffusion process as describing the fundamental stock price process and/or a factor driving fluctuations in the available liquidity over time.
+In our model impact, adverse selection and risk costs are driven by a multi-dimensional time-homogeneous diffusion process.
+We think of the multi-dimensional diffusion process as describing the joint dynamics of a fundamental or benchmark stock price process and of a stochastic factor process driving the fluctuations in the available liquidity over time.
 Assuming that all cost terms are of the same order $p>1$ allows us to make the standard separation ansatz of expressing the value function as $v(t,y)|x|^p$ where $y$ is the state of the factor process and $x$ is the portfolio position.
 We establish sharp a priori estimates on $v$ at the terminal time.
-This is similar to~\cite{Schied13} and avoids the stochastic penalization method applied in \cite{AnkirchnerJeanblancKruse13, GraeweHorstQiu13, HorstQuiZhang14}.
+This is similar to~\cite{Schied13} and avoids the stochastic penalization method applied in \cite{AnkirchnerJeanblancKruse14, GraeweHorstQiu13, HorstQiuZhang16}.